 This is quite possibly one of the most terrifying things that we can do as human beings.

-As much as I wish there was a quick hack, or trick, or tip, anything really that could instantly make it easier to go up to strangers and ask for their time, there isn’t one.
-Believe me, I went looking for it.
+As much as I wish there was a quick hack, or trick, or tip, anything that could instantly make it easier to go up to strangers and ask for their time, there isn’t one.
+Believe me; I went looking for it.
 After a while I was lucky enough to realise that I was wasting so much time trying to find the shortcut, I would be better off just putting in the work.

 I would have to go out onto the streets of Sydney and walk up to people to ask them if they wanted to see a magic trick.
 I got to Martin Place square, which had a large open place that people would often use for lunch breaks; it was in the city centre, near a train station and had lots of foot traffic.
 An ideal location for what I had in mind.

 “Fuck off mate, we’re busy”, “magic, god no”, “we’re in a rush, sorry”, “not today thanks”, the list of rejections I heard goes on and on.
-It may not have actually been as bad as I recall it, but it sticks out in my mind as being around two hours of people basically telling me to leave them along.
-I stuck with it though, I had to perform to someone, anyone, I just had to find someone willing to let me show them what I could do.
+It may not have been as bad as I recall it, but it sticks out in my mind as being around two hours of people basically telling me to leave them alone.
+I stuck with it though; I had to perform to someone, anyone, I just had to find someone willing to let me show them what I could do.

 I was just about to give up when I saw two ladies walk out of a building, sit down at a bench and open their lunches.
 As I was walking over to them, I told myself that I could go home after performing to them.
-Notice, I didn’t say I could go home after “trying” to show them magic, but after performing.
-I didn’t notice at the time, and it was only afterwards I noticed this shift in my mentality, but it made all the difference.
+Notice, I didn’t say I could go back after “trying” to show them magic, but after performing.
+I didn’t notice at the time, and it was only afterwards I saw this shift in my mentality, but it made all the difference.

-As I started talking and explained what I was doing, I could see that they were into it, they wanted to see a few bits of magic and so I started performing.
+As I started talking and explained what I was doing, I could see that they were into it, they wanted to see a few bits of magic, and so I started performing.
 The performance went as well as I could have possibly hoped.
-I’m sure if I was to go back and watch, I would be my own harshest critic and cringe like nobody’s business, but the important thing is, they loved it.
+I’m sure if I were to go back and watch, I would be my own harshest critic and cringe like nobody’s business, but the important thing is, they loved it.
 When I was finished, they asked me a few questions about what I was doing and why.
 So I explained it to them, and they were so impressed, they both gave me a $50 note.
 I thanked them emphatically and went home.

 I could not believe it; I had actually made money from performing magic!

 It may well have been this experience alone, that taught me, to just always go for that little bit longer than I thought was necessary, to get the results I wanted.
 And while I may not have given it enough attention here, it also taught me all about the importance of the stories we tell ourselves as the performer.
 But you’ll have to wait until tomorrow for that!
-Previous Blog Next Post
+Previous Post Next Post